kyle-t01/multiplayer_live_quiz/README.md

 - implement WebSockets' real-time persistent connection
 - learn how coroutines work
 - learn about Docker containerisation (Dockerfiles, Docker compose) to improve production workflow
+- implement Jenkins CI/CD pipelines and deploy to AWS EC2

 ## Core Features
 - join lobby with a nickname, and late-joiners to game are auto-kicked